 The financial health of a skilled nursing facility is highly dependent on the management of the Medicare A beneficiaries admitted for a skilled nursing stay and the ancillary services provided by therapy for the long term care residents under Medicare B. It is important to ensure that the provider of services can affect an optimal and appropriate level of Medicare A and B Utilization.
-With the increased scrutiny of Medicare intermediaries and with the proliferation of reviews and audits it has become critically important for the provider of services to consistently demonstrate that the skilled services are supported by the therapy and nursing documentation and the medical record, in its entirety, in a manner that meets the criteria for the medical necessity of skilled services as defined in 30.2.1 and 184.108.40.206.
+With the increased scrutiny of Medicare intermediaries and with the proliferation of reviews and audits it has become critically important for the provider of services to consistently demonstrate that the skilled services are supported by the therapy and nursing documentation and the medical record, in its entirety, in a manner that meets the criteria for the medical necessity of skilled services.
 As such, the utilization of Medicare A and B services should appropriately reflect a facility’s census and acuity and the facility should in turn be appropriately reimbursed for the services provided.

 Theracore performs extremely thorough Due Diligence Audits for prospective buyers and sellers of skilled nursing facilities.
 The information provided to our clients has alerted numerous buyers and sellers to any potential risks for exposure to Medicare audits and denials subsequent to purchase/sale.
 Additionally, Theracore details the realistic revenue and NOI potential of a facility, based upon its census and acuity given what would be considered appropriate Medicare A and B reimbursement.